Modern Languages (B.A.)

 All modern languages majors (except those studying American Sign Language) are required to study abroad with a Clemson-approved program.
-Students of Chinese, French, German or Japanese must study abroad for at least one semester.
+Students of Chinese, French, German, Italian or Japanese must study abroad for at least one semester.
 Students studying French and German need to study abroad for at least two semesters.

 - American Sign Language

 - Computer Science

 Majoring in modern languages is not just about practicing your target language in the classroom; it’s about immersing yourself in the culture, experience and country of the foreign language.
 Clemson offers opportunities for you to not only become intimately acquainted with your target language, but also to travel overseas and become a part of the language you choose to study.